Wells Fargo makes more personnel changes in retail banking unit

 Those with new responsibilities in the Western division include Don Pearson, who was named head of the Desert Mountain region; David Galasso, the new head of Greater California; Dave Kvamme, the new head of Midwest East; John Sotoodeh, the new head of Midwest West; and Jim Foley, named head of Northwest.
 Those executives now report to Western Regional Banking Executive Lisa Stevens.

-(Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra, Dan Grebler and Lisa Shumaker)
+(Reporting by Dan Freed in New York; Editing by Lauren Tara LaCapra and Dan Grebler)